 The Salve regina is thought to be Pergolesi’s last work, written immediately after the Stabat mater for which he is best known.
 Both works share common musical motifs and themes.
 This piece is frequently found in manuscripts written in F minor for Alto, and in C minor for Soprano, though the Alto version is likely to be the original.

 This masterpiece of the Baroque is available in a new edition, based on Pergolesi's autograph manuscript.
-However, it also makes a comparison to a selection of 18th-century manuscripts, through which the work's fame was spread.
+However, it also provides alternatives and variations found in other 18th-century manuscripts, through which the work's fame was spread.

 Source: Florence, Biblioteca del Conservatorio di musica Luigi Cherubini (I-Fc), Basevi CF.56: an early 18th-century manuscript in score.

 A rarely performed setting of this text for Soprano and Alto soloists, who take turns and duets through the verses.
 Accompanied by 2 violins and continuo.